alyssaduan/Fall2017-Project-MonteCarloSimulation/README.md

 When the program is compiled in command line:

 	**IMPORTANT**: Before run the program, download the latest joda-time jar file.
 In Eclipse look the project package and copy/drag joda-time-2.1.jar into it.
-Right click on the project again then follow the steps to add jars: 襊roperties, Java Build Path, Libraries, Add Jars, joda-time-2.1.jar.
+Right click on the project again then follow the steps to add jars: properties, Java Build Path, Libraries, Add Jars, joda-time-2.1.jar.

 	**IMPORTANT**: Before run the program, download the latest Mockito mocking-core-2.11.0.jar file and extract its contents.
 In Eclipse look the project package and copy/drag mocking-core-2.11.0.jar into it.
 Right click on the project again then follow the steps to add jars: Properties, Java Build Path, Libraries, Add Jars, mocking-core-2.11.0.jar.